 - Testimonies from medical and economic experts that can speak to your ability to return to work.
 These statements can also illustrate the difference between your pre-injury income and what you can now earn.

-- Eyewitness statements that can support your version of what happened in the accident.
+- Eyewitness statements that can support your version of what happened at the crash scene.

 - Traffic camera footage that can show how the accident occurred and prove the liability of any third parties involved in the crash.

-Our team might be able to obtain many of the items on your behalf, which can enable you to focus on your physical recovery.
-During this time, we will focus on building a solid case backed by objective evidence.
+Our team might be able to obtain many of the items on your behalf, which could enable you to focus on your physical recovery.
+During this time, we will focus on building a solid case backed by objective evidence to determine who has the financial responsibility to cover your accident-related losses.

 Call in the Strong Arm After a Motor Vehicle Accident in Texas